fawaz70/Flask-and-Mongo-Project/README.md

 The code uses FastApi (Flask) for REST purposes.

 The code can run after install all the requirements as provided in the folder.
-The requirements can be installed using pip install -r requirements.txt Another requirement would be to have a MongoDB installed on the PC with the connection mongodb://127.0.0.1:27017/ as shown in main.py
+The requirements can be installed using pip install -r requirements.txt.
+Another requirement would be to have a MongoDB installed on the PC with the connection mongodb://127.0.0.1:27017/ as shown in main.py.

 Simply run uvicorn main:app --reload in the folder with main.py to turn on the server